kalicki2k/alpine-apache-php/README.md

 # Apache with PHP on Alpine Linux 3.6

-This is a docker images with Apache2 and PHP7.1 / Composer based on Alpine Linux 3.6.
+This is a docker images with Apache and PHP / Composer based on Alpine Linux.

 To access site contents from outside the container you should map `/var/www/localhost/htdocs`.